joelnitta/canopylife/data/README.txt

 METHODOLOGICAL INFORMATION
 --------------------------

+Description of methods used for collection/generation of data:

+Morphological traits of ferns from Moorea, French Polynesia were measured from voucher specimens or obtained from literature when plant material was unavailable.
+Sporophyte traits include: stipe length, frond length, frond width, rhizome diameter, frond dissection, number of pinna pairs, and specific leaf area.
+Gametophyte traits include: morphotype and presence or absence of gemmae, glands, and hairs.

+Temperature (celsius) and relative humidity (%) were measured every 15 minutes (Moorea) or 60 minutes (Tahiti) with 33 dataloggers on Moorea and Tahiti, French Polynesia from 2012-07-18 to 2015-02-06.
+On Moorea, Hobo Pro v2 data loggers with the RS3 Solar Radiation Shield (Onset Corporation, Bourne, Massachusetts, USA) were used.
+On Tahiti, RHTemp 1000 data loggers (MadgeTech, Warner, New Hampshire, USA) protected with custom radiation shields made from plastic circuit boxes were used.

-Description of methods used for collection/generation of data: Morphological traits of ferns in Moorea, French Polynesia were measured from voucher specimens.
-Environmental data (relative humidity and temperature) were measured with data loggers.
-For additional details, see Nitta, Watkins, and Davis (2020) New Phyt.
+For additional methodological details, see Nitta, Watkins, and Davis (2020) New Phyt.
 ADD_DOI_WHEN_AVAILABLE.

 --------------------------
 DATA-SPECIFIC INFORMATION